Rafael3226/adere-challenge/README.md

 ## Features

+### Problem Caching

+The script now stores previously solved problems and their answers:
+- Each problem text is hashed to create a unique identifier
+- The formula, answer, and timestamp are saved to the SQLite database
+- When a problem is encountered again, the cached answer is used immediately
+- This eliminates the need to recalculate solutions for repeat problems
+- Dramatically improves performance when the challenge repeats questions

+This complete caching solution saves time on both API calls and AI processing for problems that have been solved before.

 ### Intelligent API Selection

-The script now uses a sophisticated algorithm to determine which API is most likely to contain an entity:
+The script uses a sophisticated algorithm to determine which API is most likely to contain an entity:
 - Analyzes entity names for patterns specific to each universe
 - Assigns scores based on name characteristics and linguistic patterns
 - Creates a custom API search order for each entity